Azure/PSRule.Rules.Azure/docs/using-bicep.md

 - [Granting access to a private registry](#granting-access-to-a-private-registry)
 - [Set pipeline environment variables](#set-pipeline-environment-variables)

-Some organizations may want to expose Bicep modules publically.
+Some organizations may want to expose Bicep modules publicly.
 This can be configured by enabling anonymous pull access.
 To configure your registry see [Make your container registry content publicly available][14].